 Academic freedom and human rights

-The Royal Society is a member of, and currently hosts, the UK Academies Human Rights Committee (UKHRC), a collaboration with the Royal Academy of Engineering, the Academy of Medical Science, the British Academy, and the Royal Society of Edinburgh.
+The Royal Society is a member of, and currently hosts the secretariat for the UK Academies Human Rights Committee (UKHRC), a collaboration with the Royal Academy of Engineering, the Academy of Medical Science, the British Academy, the Learned Society of Wales, the Royal Irish Academy and the Royal Society of Edinburgh.

-The UKHRC allows the five member academies to address alerts issued by the International Human Rights Network of Academies and Scholarly Societies, a network which identifies incidents where researchers worldwide have been subjected to repression.
+The UKHRC acts in support of academic freedom around the world through information-sharing, awareness-raising and advocacy, both in general and through responding to individual alerts issued by the International Human Rights Network of Academies and Scholarly Societies and Scholars at Risk, both of which identify incidents where researchers worldwide have been subjected to repression.
 The UKHRC’s practice is to act in cases where there is evidence that the human rights of an individual researcher have been violated or denied because of their academic/scientific work.